Understanding hip dysplasia in babies

 Should you swaddle a baby with hip dysplasia?

 Babies with hip dysplasia can be swaddled.
-Designed to help children with DDH, our Swaddle Up Hip Harness Original can be worn over a Pavlik Harness, Denis Browne Bar (DBB), and a Rhino Race.
+Designed to help children with DDH, our Swaddle Up Hip Harness Original can be worn over a Pavlik Harness, Denis Browne Bar (DBB), and a Rhino brace.

 When your child shows signs of rolling over or pulling up onto their hands, you must stop swaddling.
 Our Swaddle Up Transition Bag Hip Harness Original™ will provide your child with support on the journey towards more independent sleep.